JetBrains/compose-multiplatform/tutorials/Signing_and_notarization_on_macOS/README.md

 5. Select the Mac App Distribution certificate you created earlier.
 6. Enter a name.
 7. Click generate and download the provisioning profile.

+Note that you need to create two of these profiles, one for your app and another one for the JVM runtime.

 ## Creating an app-specific password